 Abnormal uterine bleeding is defined as any dysfunctional bleeding that occurs in the absence of recognizable pelvic pathology, disease or pregnancy.
 It can present as bleeding between periods, scanty bleeding, heavy bleeding, prolonged bleeding.
 It is a common and debilitating condition with many direct and indirect causes, and affects nearly every woman at some point in her life.

-Please visit your gynecologist if you are bothered by irregular periods, bleeding between periods, scanty periods, heavy periods, prolonged bleeding during periods, postmenopausal bleeding.
+Please visit your gynecologist if you are bothered by irregular periods or menstruation, bleeding between periods, scanty periods, heavy periods, prolonged bleeding during periods, postmenopausal bleeding.
 You can get some of the best options for the treatment of heavy and abnormal uterine bleeding in South Delhi at Queen’s Gynecology Clinic.Book an Appointment

 There can be many causes of abnormal uterine bleeding.
 One major cause is due to structural abnormalities in the uterus, which is in the form of fibroids, which are benign overgrowth of the muscle of the uterus.
 Another important cause is polyps, which are benign overgrowths of the lining of the uterus or on the cervix.
 Uterine cancer or cervical cancer constitute an important cause as well.

 There are non-structural causes of abnormal uterine bleeding also.
 Bleeding disorders such as platelet dysfunction can cause abnormal bleeding.
 Early pregnancies can have some bleeding associated with them, typical of implantation bleeding or low-lying placenta.

 Polycystic ovary syndrome may cause your periods to come at different times or no periods at all, due to hormonal imbalance.
 Rarely, women who are going into menopause or are in menopause are more apt to have changes in hormones, which can alter the lining of the uterus and cause bleeding.